dockstore/dockstore/README.md

 [codestyle.xml](codestyle.xml) defines the coding style for Dockstore as an IntelliJ Code Style XML file that should be imported into IntelliJ IDE.
 We also have a matching [checkstyle.xml](checkstyle.xml) that can be imported into other IDEs and is run during the build.

+For users of Intellij or comparable IDEs, we also suggest loading the checkstyle.xml with a plugin in order to display warnings and errors while coding live rather than encountering them later when running a build.

 ### Dockstore Java Client

 Some background on the client: